-Your Japanese tutorials could include:
+Your tutorials could include:

-Learning the Japanese writing systems (kanji, hiragana, katakana)
+learning the Japanese writing systems (kanji, hiragana, katakana)

-Studying Japanese grammar
+studying Japanese grammar

-Learning to count in Japanese
+counting in Japanese

-Using multimedia resources (movies, manga, music, etc.) to improve your comprehension.
+using multimedia resources (movies, manga, music, etc.) to improve your comprehension.

 With all the tutors on Superprof, you should be able to find the perfect tutor for you.
 This means you can still continue studying Japanese even if your university doesn’t offer classes.